My-Office-Team-Ltd/data-asset-manager/data_asset_manager/Assets/FileSpec.md

       InFileName: All

+## Root Folder
+- Enter the value [file_id] for InFileName to set the value within Python.
+- if job type is Multi, this becomes a folder location

+      RootFolder: D:\\DataStore

 ## Header Row
 - Strict: Checks to make sure Field Names match those listed below
 - Loose: Checks to ensure the correct number of fields but ignores the first line of the Input File